RiosITP/TouchDesigner-Connections/Sockets/handpose/README.md

-# TouchDesigner & Socket.io Workshop
+# ml5 Handpose / TouchDesigner / Socket.io Example

-by Jeeyoon Hyun
+Based on TouchDesigner & Socket.io Workshop by Jeeyoon Hyun

 This is a web server example for the TouchDesigner & Socket.io workshop.